Online Mens Tailor And Custom Tailoring

 58) What is the Buy-a-Gift feature?

-- What is wool?
+Pleather is PVC leather, also known as poly vinyl chloride, that is imitation leather.
+It is synthetic material. - What is wool?
 What are the different kinds of wool and their advantages?

 Wool fabric brings to mind cozy warmth.
 Some wool is scratchy giving some people the idea that they are "allergic" to wool.
 Although wool fiber comes from a variety of animal coats, not all wool is scratchy and some wool is extremely soft.
 The wool fibers have crimps or curls which create pockets to give wool a spongy feel.
 This quality often creates insulation for the wearer.
 The outside surface of wool fiber consists of a series of serrated scales which overlap each other much like the scales of a fish.
 This characteristic allows the fibers to cling together and produce felt.
 The same serrations will also cling together tightly when wool is improperly washed and that makes the material shrinks.
 Wool will not only return to its original position after being stretched or creased, it absorbs up to 30% of its weight in moisture without feeling damp.
 Its unique properties allow shaping and tailoring, making wool the most popular fabric for tailoring fine garments.
 Wool is also dirt resistant, flame resistant, and, in many weaves, resists wear and tearing.